Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Conclusion

 \section{Conclusion}

-This paper utilized auto-encoders to defend against poisoning attacks.
+This paper utilized auto-encoders to defend against various types of poisoning attacks for the first time.
 We proposed CAE, a two-component auto-encoder that enjoys an auxiliary classification layer to boost detection performance.
 We enhanced the structure of CAE by introducing CAE+.
 The enhanced version is a joint auto-encoder detector that has a high robustness against contaminated data.
-Experiments demonstrated the detection power of CAE+ against diverse poisoning attacks including optimal, semi-optimal and label-flipping attacks.
-We examined CAE+ against three well-known image datasets MNIST, Fashion-MNIST and CIFAR-10, and showed that it surpasses the state-of-the-art distance-based outlier detector and Magnet detector.
+Experiments demonstrated the detection power of CAE+ against diverse poisoning attacks including optimal, semi-optimal and label-flipping attacks and showed that it surpasses the state-of-the-art distance-based outlier detector and Magnet detector.
 In all these cases, CAE+ is trained on a dataset that is corrupted with a high rate of poisoned data and still preserved its performance.

-Directions of future work include studies of other non-linear models and other types of conditional defensive methods.
+Directions for future work include demonstrating the results of such detectors on non-convex target models.
+Studies can also explore the influence of these defensive approaches on multi-classification problems.
+Besides, it is worth extending current work on backdoor attacks since they are carried out during training and share many characteristics with poisoning attacks.